What is Lean in manufacturing? Complete guide for 2024

 History of Lean manufacturing –

-When you first heard about lean manufacturing, I am sure the first thing that comes to your mind is Toyota motors.
+When you first hear about lean manufacturing, I am sure the first thing that comes to your mind is Toyota motors.
 It all started with Toyota motor corporation.
 Toyota motors grew out of Toyoda Automatic Loom Works founded in 1926 in japan by the innovator and inventor Sakichi Toyoda.

 The firm manufactured state-of-the-art power looms, incorporating Toyoda’s innovative ideas, which drastically improved the weaving productivity at the time.
 A particular feature of the looms would stop automatically as soon as a thread broke, in other words, a defect would stop the production immediately and automatically.